Beto O'Rourke 2020 presidential campaign: End of campaign

 On November 1, 2019, O'Rourke announced he was ending his campaign for president.
 His decision to drop out of the race was ascribed to his worsening fundraising and poor performance in polls.

 Political positions

 Economics

 O'Rourke supports increasing the federal minimum wage to $15 an hour.

 Education

 O'Rourke supports the implementation of a universal pre-kindergarten program.

 Immigration

-O'Rourke opposes former President Trump's proposed border wall, as well as some of the existing barriers along the U.S.–Mexico border.
+O'Rourke opposes former President Trump's proposed Mexico–United States border wall, as well as some of the existing barriers along the U.S.–Mexico border.

 Healthcare

 O'Rourke does not support mandatory single-payer healthcare.
 Instead, he has expressed support for a public option that would allow people to enter into a Medicare-like program if they choose to; however, they could also choose to keep their private health insurance.

 Crime

 O'Rourke opposes the death penalty.
 He supports the federal legalization of recreational marijuana, saying that the prohibition of it has disproportionately affected racial minorities.